 Based on my '66 tele w/ some modern updates.

 Playing and recording with a Rocco "Rattlecaster" as well as getting to know Tim Rocco convinced me that he was the luthier to work with on the RUCKUS build which is based on the 66 tele that I've been playing since 1980.
-Scroll to the very bottom to see this guitar that started this project) RUCKUS was also the name of a band we had in 1980 when I started my journey with the tele.
+(Scroll to the very bottom to see the guitar that started this project) RUCKUS was also the name of a band we had in 1980 when I started my journey with the tele.
 The late, great Hammond player Nancy Wade penned the name of the band which ironically started in 1980 and Tim and I thought it a great name for the guitar.

 Kevin Smith helped me with it at the beginning, did quite a few fret jobs and worked on the neck.
 After Kevin got out of the guitar repair business Tom Murphy, Matt and the crew at Parkway Music in Clifton Park, NY kept it in shape..
 The last time I dropped it off Murph pulled out one last grind and polish and simply amazed me.
 I had used every pickup configuration that I could think of and it was now back to the simple two pickup design that it started out with back in 66.

 I found my voice with this version of the guitar.
 Why it took me so many years to get around to it probably had something to do with the condition it was in when I bought it but the bell finally rang.
 It was a different instrument with HB pickups and the various incarnations of SC and HB combination's.
 Tele style guitars have to be the most mod-able guitar's in the world but there is something about the original 2 pickup design that has hooked players since it showed up in the early 50's from Leo Fender's brilliant imagination.
 It's the last stop for many of us and my 66 has always been kind of an oddball.
 It showed up in my hands as an oddball.
 A perfect storm kind of thing.